State Girls Golf: Canton's Taryn Clayton tied for 4A medalist lead, Eaglettes tied for second

 Members of the Sulphur Springs team are: Alyson Thomas (88), McKenna Meskimen (90), Kenzie Posey (94), Mykylie Meador (97) and Evey Birdsong (97).

-Competing individually in 4A include Rusk's Katelyn Henslee (81) and Gracie Smith (83).
+Competing individually in 4A include Rusk’s Katelyn Henslee (81) and Bullard’s Gracie Smith (83).

 Hallsville’s Kinley Pessel, competing as a medalist, carded a 77 in the Class 5A tournament being held White Wing Golf Club in Georgetown.